Peergos/book/src/dev/signup.md

 3) Set up your filesystem
    - Create a DirAccess [cryptree](/security/cryptree.html) node for the user's root directory, and add this to the champ of the filesystem key pair.
-   - Add a write capability (encrypted) to the static data section of the identity key pair's WriterData
+   - Add a write capability to your root dir to your login data (encrypted with the symmetric root key, and only retrievable with the auth key pair)
    - Create the /username/shared directory which is used when sending follow requests